forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 tags: []     # TAG names should always be lowercase
 mermaid: true
 ---
-Once you have learned how different people communciate you need to hone your ability to speak and write in clear and expressive ways.
+Once you have learned how different people communicate you need to hone your ability to speak and write in clear and expressive ways.
 In this section we will discuss three main ways that you can ensure what you write gets read, your arguments convince, and action is driven the way you intend.

 We will cover:
 - Techniques for communicating with clarity